No need to plan your future analysis… Go straight aheadLatest updated: August 5, 2021

 * down to 1 µs/1 MHz with Analog Ramp Generator (ARG) option

-So, why are these differences important?
+So, why are these differences between record frequencies and time base important?

 Because of their architecture, some instruments on the market (this includes potentiostats and battery cyclers) do not process data at the time base but only at the record frequency, so in such cases, it would actually be true that in order to increase the accuracy of a measurement, you would need to increase the number of acquisition points in the system’s user settings.